mherrmann/fbs-tutorial/README.md

 ![Screenshot of sample app on Windows](screenshots/quote-app.png) ![Windows installer](screenshots/installer-windows.png)

 You can follow this tutorial on Windows, Mac or Linux.
 The only prerequisite is Python 3.5 or 3.6.
-Python 3.7 is not yet supported and may not work.
+Python 3.7 is not yet officially supported.
+It may or may not work.

 ## Setup
 Create a virtual environment in the current directory: